davepgreene/contracts-es6/README.md

 used arguments.
 ESLint includes a [rule (no-unused-vars)][no-unused-vars] that enforces this concept.
 To use *Strict Mode* you'll need to disable it and a few other rules (see [ESLint](#eslint).).

-## Unbounded Mode

-Sometimes you need a class to implement a set of methods without requiring it to only implement those methods. *Unbounded Mode* allows you to declare an interface and then implement the interface without the check against number of public methods implemented.

 ## ESLint